joshzcold/python.nvim/README.md

 ## Features

-- [ ] Switch between virtual envs interactively
+- [X] Switch between virtual envs interactively
-- [ ] Automatically create virtual envs and install dependencies
+- [ ] Interactively create virtual envs and install dependencies
-- [ ] Install python interpreters and set
+    - [ ] Reload all the common python LSP servers if found to be running
+    - [ ] Lot of commands to control venvs
+- [ ] Keep track of envs/pythons per project in state
 - [ ] Easier setup of python debugging
+    - [ ] Automatically install debugpy into venv
-- [ ] Keep track of virtualenvs and interpreters for projects
+    - [ ] Interactively create a DAP config for a program per project

+## Special Thanks

+[swenv,nvim](https://github.com/AckslD/swenv.nvim) For almost all of the logic in selecting venvs